 As the facilitator, I serve this process by guiding the participants to their highest musical potential.
 (Facilitate means ‘to make easy’.)
 Creating an exiting rhythmic journey that carries a healthy message of inspiration, motivation and positive thinking.
 I offer well structured, entertaining, fun, exciting and educational workshops for all levels and ages.
 These dynamic and engaging programs use listening and drumming games, and simple rhythms for easy attainable achievements to help build confidence and a sense of belonging/harmony with others in the group.
 Participants experience a new awareness of the present moment, connect with others, develop coordination and listening skills and learn about harmony and team work.

-Sister Liberty has facilitated Drum circles for Cairns Home School Community, School Holiday programs and AASC for Outside School Hours Centres in Cairns, the Childrens’ Festival at Wallaby Creek Festival, International Adopted Children’s and Parents gathering, Harmony Day at Machans Beach State School; Facilitated rehearsals and performance for Cairns Dreaming Festival; Facilitated drum workshops at St Theresa’s Catholic Primary School and school holiday programs in Cape York and Woorabinda Indigenous Communities with Drum Up Big; Founded and lead the Trinity Bay State High School African Drumming Group, teaching at school and accompanying the group to community performances.
-Currently facilitating beginner and advanced drumming groups at Arc Disability Services.
-Cairns
+Sister Liberty has facilitated drum circles for Cape York Girl Academy, Cairns Home School Community, School Holiday programs and AASC for Outside School Hours Centres in Cairns, the Childrens’ Festival at Wallaby Creek Festival, International Adopted Children’s and Parents gathering, Harmony Day at Machans Beach State School; Facilitated rehearsals and performance for Cairns Dreaming Festival; Facilitated drum workshops at St Theresa’s Catholic Primary School and school holiday programs in Cape York and Woorabinda Indigenous Communities with Drum Up Big; Founded and lead the Trinity Bay State High School African Drumming Group, teaching at school and accompanying the group to community performances.
+Facilitated beginner and advanced drumming groups at Arc Disability Services Cairns.

 Drum Beat Music Therapy Program –